Discrete Diffusion Modeling by Estimating the Ratios of the Data Distribution: Score Entropy Discrete Diffusion Models

-where $K(a) = a (\log a - 1)$ is a normalizing constant function. \end{defi} \begin{remark} Score entropy is a natural extension of the cross-entropy loss function to general positive values (as opposed to probabilities), inspiring the name.
-The weights $w_{xy}$ are similarity weights between $x$ and $y$ are used primarily when combining score entropy with diffusion models. \end{remark} While this expression is more complex than the standard score matching variants, we show that the score entropy satisfies several desiderata for a discrete diffusion training objective:
+where $K(a) = a (\log a - 1)$ is a normalizing constant function that ensures that $\mathcal{L}_{\rm SE} \ge 0$. \end{defi} \begin{remark} Instead of building off of Fisher divergences, score entropy builds off of the Bregman divergence $D_F\paren{s(x)_y, \frac{p(y)}{p(x)}}$ when $F = -\log$ is the convex function.
+As such, score entropy is non-negative, symmetric, and convex.
+It also generalizes standard cross entropy to general positive values (instead of simplex-valued probabilities), inspiring the name.
+The weights $w_{xy}$ are used primarily when combining score entropy with diffusion models. \end{remark} While this expression is more complex than the standard score matching variants, it satisfies several desiderata for a discrete diffusion training objective: